pecknigel/trading-prices-widget-practice-project/README.md

 This repository is provided for students looking to work on a website widget providing live prices.
 It’s a small project but not simple to get it working well.

-It’s part of the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning) from the [Prescription Free Academy](https://prescriptionfree.academy/) of Web Development and Software Engineering.
+It’s part of the [Trading Exchange Collaborative Learning Program](https://github.com/pecknigel/trading-exchange-collaborative-learning).

 Technologies Used: